-S/N Description Particulars Name of related party Tejas Networks Limited (TNL) Jaguar Land Rover Limited (JLRL) Tata Consultancy Services Japan, Ltd. (TCS Japan) 7.
+S/N Description Particulars ,,,, Name of related party Tejas Networks Limited (TNL) Jaguar Land Rover Limited (JLRL) Tata Consultancy Services Japan, Ltd. (TCS Japan) 7.
 Percentage of TCS's annual consolidated turnover for the immediately preceding financial year is represented by the value of the proposed transaction.
 Additionally, for RPT involving subsidiary, percentage of the subsidiary's annual turnover on a standalone basis is also provided.
 1.96 1.72 0.98 of the consolidated turnover of TCS and 42.71 of the standalone turnover of TCS Japan.
 8. Justification of the proposed transaction The domain expertise and competencies available within the group and the collaboration with the Company will help in delivering world class technology to one of the high-priority and prestigious projects of the Government of India and further establish Tata group's commitment to attain Atmanirbhar Bharat.
 The Company, being a globally recognized provider of IT services participates in the digitization initiatives of entities within Tata group and partners in respective entities' growth and transformation journeys.
 During the course of rendering such services, the Company also leverages niche skills, capabilities and resources of entities within the group.
 These transactions aim at providing enhanced level of user experience to the end-consumers of Tata group and provide the entities within the group cutting edge technologies to sustain and grow their business.
 As per global network delivery model of TCS, the subsidiaries operating in respective countries enters into the contracts with customers and outsource the service delivery to TCS.
 Solutions framework along with trained domain experts of TCS ensure delivery of high quality and certainty to end-customers at respective countries.
-9. A statement that the valuation or other external report, if any, relied upon by the listed entity in relation to the proposed transaction will be made available through the registered email address of the shareholders The Company conducts transactions with related parties in its ordinary course of business at prices which are at arm's length.
-The Company uses methodologies as per OECD guidelines for establishing arm's length pricing.
-The pricing for such transactions are established generally considering market price for comparable transactions with unrelated parties where available or on cost plus reasonable margin basis.
-The reimbursements/recoveries are basis actual cost incurred.
-10. Name of the Director or KMP who is related, if any, and the nature of their relationship None Hanne Sorensen is a Director on the Board of JLRL.
+9. A statement that the valuation or other external report, if any, relied upon by the listed entity in relation to the proposed transaction will be made available through the registered email address of the shareholders The Company conducts transaction prices which are at arm's length.
+The establishing arm's length pricing.
+The considering market price for compor on cost plus reasonable margin incurred. he Company uses methodologic he pricing for such transactions arable transactions with unrela es as per OECD guidelines for are established generally ted parties where available 10.
+Name of the Director or KMP who is related, if any, and the nature of their relationship None Hanne Sorensen is a Director on the Board of JLRL.
 K Krithivasan is the Chairman and Director of TCS Japan.